ShakinSledge/ShakinSledge/README.md

 🌱 **Self-development:**

-- I’m currently learning some Unreal Engine to better understand game design process from within, planning to gain ISTQB testing certificate and learning automation tools - Postman, Swagger and some SQL
+- I’m currently learning some Unreal Engine to better understand game design process from within, planning to gain ISTQB testing certificate in 2025 and learning automation tools - Postman, Swagger, JQuery and some SQL

 📞 **How to reach me:**